 In 2005, in view of the delay in the construction of the Brain Campus, AASDAP strategically began the implementation of pilot units so that research, education, and health activities could be started.

 The Dream That We Realize Together

-The establishment of partnerships with Brazilian and international institutions was also important for the implementation and maintenance of our projects.
+The resources from private donors and the establishment of partnerships with Brazilian and international institutions were also important for the implementation and maintenance of our projects.
 They are: Avina Foundation, Brazilian Ministry of Health, Brazilian Ministry of Science and Technology (current MCTIC), Duke University, École Polytechnique Féderale de Lausanne (EPFL), Edmond J. Safra Philanthropic Foundation, Federal University of Rio Grande do Norte (UFRN), Financing Agency for Studies and Projects (FINEP), International Neuroscience Network Foundation (INNF), Itaú Unibanco S/A, Municipal Health Fund / Municipality of Macaíba (RN), National Council for Scientific and Technological Development – CNPq, Sabara Children’s Hospital, Secretariat for Science, Technology and Innovation (SECTI) - Government of Bahia, Sírio- Libanês Hospital (HSL), Social Service of Commerce - Rio Grande do Norte Reg.
 Adm.
 (SESC-AR / RN), State Funding Agency of Rio Grande do Norte (FAPERN).

 The Walk Continues

 In order to guarantee the sustainability of its projects, in 2014 AASDAP signed a Scientific Cooperation Agreement with the recently created Institute of Education and Research Alberto Santos Dumont (ISD).
 From then on, ISD started to manage the units that were under the responsibility of AASDAP, including the Brain Campus, which started activities in 2017.